 - A completed online application

-- International students from non-English speaking countries only: Official Test of English as a Foreign Language (TOEFL) or Pearson Test of English Academic (PTE Academic) score report.
+- International students from non-English speaking countries only: Official Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) score report.
 (Please see the below Test Scores section.).
-The ETS code for the USC Marshall School of Business is 4852.

 - Official academic transcripts

-- Three required essays as outlined in the online application.
+- One required essay as outlined in the online application.
 An optional essay is provided for any additional information you wish to convey to the Admissions Committee.

 - A professional resume

-- Two letters of recommendation, which must be submitted online
+- One letters of recommendation, which must be submitted online

 - Application fee: $150